Ministry of Strategic Affairs

-The Ministry of Strategic Affairs and Public Diplomacy (המשרד לנושאים אסטרטגיים, HaMisrad LeNos'im Astrategi'im) is an Israeli government ministry responsible for leading the campaign of expanding the Abraham Accords and the handling of ties on White House matters.
+The Ministry of Strategic Affairs and Public Diplomacy (המשרד לנושאים אסטרטגיים, HaMisrad LeNos'im Estrategi'im — MLS) is an Israeli government ministry responsible for leading the campaign of expanding the Abraham Accords and the handling of ties on White House matters.

 The ministry’s former responsibility was leading a campaign against the BDS movement.

 History

 The Ministry was created in 2006 for Avigdor Lieberman, whose Yisrael Beiteinu party had just joined the governing coalition.
 Lieberman had demanded the Internal Security Minister post, but as he was under police investigation, and the post was already held by Avi Dichter, a new ministry was created for him, with the role of coordinating security, intelligence and diplomatic initiatives regarding Iran and other strategic threats.
 Lieberman left the government on 18 January 2008, and the ministry was closed down in April.
 In 2009, it was resurrected and repurposed under Prime Minister Benjamin Netanyahu.
 The ministry was closed in August 2021 by the 36th government of Israel, but was brought back again by the 37th government with the appointment of Ron Dermer as minister.
 Alongside Dermer's appointment, it was published that Jordana Cutler, formerly an advisor to Prime Minister Netanyahu and currently holding a senior position at the social network Facebook, was expected to assume the role of director of the ministry.
 However, a few months later, it was revealed that Dermer had not yet endorsed her appointment or that of any other candidate for the position.
 In effect, as of May 2023, the ministry is still operating without a director.